pmp-library/pmp-library/docs/overview.md

 # Overview {#overview}

 This section provides a high-level overview of PMP.
 We describe its design as well as the capabilities provided by the library.
-PMP is organized into different modules.
-At the core of the library is the @ref core module providing a data structure for polygonal surface meshes.
-On top of the @ref core module the @ref algorithms module provides implementations of canonical geometry processing algorithms such as remeshing, decimation, subdivision, and smoothing.
-The optional @ref visualization module provides OpenGL&reg;-based viewers and visualization tools.
+PMP is organized into different components.
+At the core of the library is the @ref core component providing a data structure for polygonal surface meshes.
+On top of the @ref core component the @ref algorithms component provides implementations of canonical geometry processing algorithms such as remeshing, decimation, subdivision, and smoothing.
+The optional @ref visualization component provides OpenGL&reg;-based viewers and visualization tools.

 ## Core